"Ugly Duck" coaxial 1/4 wave dipoles for FM

 easy, inexpensive, and better than expected performance

-Author's 70cm, 2m, and 220 Mhz dipole farm at 17 feet up.
+Author's 70cm, 2m, and 220 Mhz dipole farm at 17 feet up in inverted fashion.
 Dual band 70cm/2m diplex and monoband 220 stick both serve the station well.

 By Steve Culp W5SDC